Eating and drinking

 Eating and drinking.
 In Spain, of course, this is possible in many places, and also in many different ways.
 Also in the Jalon Valley there is something to be found for every budget and for every atmosphere.
-But tastes will differ, and also circumstances like the time of year, the mood of the staff and that of your disenjoyed makes of course difference.
+But tastes will differ, and also circumstances like the time of year, the mood of the staff and that of your company makes a difference of course.
 That’s why it’s hard to give tips that are useful to everyone.

 Alcalalí (within walking distance)